 One of the most common questions that I get from readers is “how many egg whites equals 1 egg”?
 The short answer is to use two egg whites for each egg for a traditional serving.
 This makes an easy swap in terms of volume.

-Replacing whole eggs with egg whites will give you less color, since pretty much all of the egg color comes from the yolk.
-This is why we use lots of colorful vegetables in this recipe.
+Replacing whole eggs with egg whites will give you less color, since pretty most of the egg color comes from the yolk.
+This is why I used lots of colorful vegetables in this recipe.

 What to do with the left over yolks

-- Use them to make vanilla custard
+- Use egg yolks to make vanilla custard

 - Add them to a pasta Alfredo recipe to make it extra rich